Can we all agree that skillet lobster mac and cheese is the epitome of classy comfort food?

 Lobster mac and cheese is the perfect way to eat leftover lobster (if there ever is any).
-Sometimes we will steam an extra lobster on lobster night and peel it and freeze it for later use.
+Sometimes Patty and I will steam an extra lobster on the lobster night and peel it and freeze it for later use.
 Also, frozen lobster tails work phenomenally and are easy to manage/steam without a big mess.

 The cheese is very important.
 I use extra sharp white cheddar, ‘orange’ sharp cheddar (for color), and then balance with a smoother fontina or gruyere.
 Maybe it’s just me, but the sharp cheddar cheeses give homemade mac and cheese a gourmet finish on traditional comfort food.

 How to Make a Roux

 This is technically the “trickiest” part of the recipe.
 A roux is a thickening agent consisting of melted butter and flour.
 It helps the cheese sauce yield a creamier texture.
 I prepare the roux and cheese sauce all in a cast-iron skillet.